Internet hub (links to web pages, mainly YouTube channels):

 Corporations can design onboarding courses

-Parents and children can use software to react to and propose edits to strategies, make short-term suggestions, and contribute financially or practically
+Parents and children can use software to react to and propose edits to strategies, give one-off suggestions, and contribute financially or practically

 School features: beds, community dinners, booking system (e.g. kids propose a group booking of the sports hall), official Discord server, independent study rooms

-Ideally, everybody is a “responsible” of a school near them, regardless of their attendance
+Ideally, everybody is a “responsible” of a school near them.
+This widens the definition of “school”, and basically means everyone has a community centre

 It's 2006 and I've started primary school.
 Probably on my first day, I'm given a colouring-in task, which I take as insulting to my intelligence.
 I'm waiting to be asked what I want to learn.
 I want to learn about computers and programming.
 I'm not asked what I want to do.

 To make the colouring-in a challenge, I do it perfectly, not going over the lines.
 I rotate the page to make it easier for me to colour perfectly.
-The teacher shouts at me for that.
+The teacher shouts that I don't need to rotate the page.
+I tell her I can do what I want.
+But I didn't do what I wanted with my childhood.

-Then, once school was done with me, and I had suffered, I thought that there was something wrong with me, and that I had done wrong.
+Then, once school was done with me, and I had suffered in sleep deprivation, I thought that there was something wrong with me, and that I had done wrong.
 I thought my personality was too extreme.

 It took me a lot of thinking and deconstructing my reality, using my brain damaged by school, to get back to what little me knew: school sucks.

 It's not me who did wrong.
-It's school that did wrong.
+It's the government that did wrong.

-I am lucky not to have been completely defeated by school.
-I am lucky to have this chance to defeat standardised school and the political establishment that imposes it.
-Completely defeated, at least one of the following would apply to me: dead, in prison, thinking there's something wrong with me, in a hospital, in a mental hospital.
+I consider myself lucky not to have any of these apply to me: dead, in prison, thinking there's something wrong with me, in a hospital, in a mental hospital.

 Albert Einstein — someone who has done far more good for the world than any power-seeking authoritarian of the day — thought in 1931 that “individuality” is “destroyed” by the treatment of the child as a “dead tool”, "bee" or "ant".
 He said that ”a community of standardised individuals without personal originality and personal aims would be a poor community without possibilities for development”.
 He also said “the worst thing seems to be for a school to principally work with methods of fear, force and artificial authority” as it "destroys the sound sentiments, the sincerity, and the self confidence of the pupil” and “produces the submissive subject”.